 Likely backup(s):Nelson Cruz, Mariners

-Don't forget about:Victor Martinez, Tigers; Encarnacion, Blue Jays
+Don't forget about:Victor Martinez, Tigers; Edwin Encarnacion, Blue Jays

 Don't forget about:Jose Quintana, White Sox; Aaron Sanchez, Blue Jays; CC Sabathia, Yankees; Masahiro Tanaka, Yankees; Corey Kluber, Indians; Colome, Rays; Will Harris, Astros; Brad Brach, Orioles; Roberto Osuna, Blue Jays

+Sale is the obvious choice to start, but plenty of questions come after.
 For example, Wright leads the AL with a 2.18 ERA, but can any of the three AL catchers handle a knuckleball?
-Probably not, but Wright deserves a spot, and watching Wieters (for example) try would be highly entertaining.
+Probably not, but Wright deserves a spot, and watching someone not used to catching him would be highly entertaining.
 Tillman's 10-1 record shouldn't fool anyone, but he has made a legitimate step forward, so his spot is secure.
 The same goes for Hamels, who has somehow managed a career-best ERA despite career-worst walk and home run totals.

-All five of the Cleveland starters have some argument, but Salazar has been the most effective and has the lowest ERA, so we'll assume he makes it.
-Then you get to the bullpen, and while it may seem like overkill to have all three dominant Yankee relievers on the team, how could any manager pass that up?
-Along with Royals Davis and Herrera, each on Yost's All-Star team last year, and Kimbrel and Britton, and you wonder how the NL plans to score at all.
+All five Cleveland starters have some argument, but Salazar has been the most effective and has the lowest ERA, so we'll assume he makes it.
+Then you get to the bullpen, and while it may seem like overkill to have all three dominant Yankees relievers on the team, can any manager pass that up?
+Along with Royals Davis and Herrera, plus Kimbrel and Britton, you wonder how the NL plans to score at all.

-Chicago's underrated Quintana would seem to be the biggest snub, but supporters of Colome, Harris, Osuna, and others would have excellent cases as well.
-There's just too many good pitchers here.
+Chicago's underrated Quintana would seem to be the biggest snub, but supporters of Colome, Harris, Osuna and others would have excellent cases as well.
+There are just too many good pitchers here.

 Current fan choice:Yadier Molina, Cardinals